matthewrsilver/tintin-mode/README.md

   A similar issue affects pattern matchers and dice rolls when variables are used within.

-* Comments are highlighted whenever `#no` is found until the next semicolon, as TinTin++ comment behavior demands.
-Currently, this mode does not require a space after `#no` or `#nop`, but if no space is present TinTin++ attempts to evaluate subsequent text as part of the command.
-This issue is due to a limit on the number of characters that can be used in syntax table comments, but the multi-line requirements make it difficult to use font-locking.
-* A number of commands, for example `#bell` and `#buffer` have special modes that should be highlighted as in commands like `#list`.
+* A number of commands have subcommands toggled by options that should be highlighted along with various argument roles as in commands like `#list`.

 ## Origin